William Treanor: Constitutional law scholar

-Treanor has been cited in Supreme Court opinions three times, including by Chief Justice William Rehnquist in his dissent in Tahoe-Sierra Preservation Council, Inc. v.
-Tahoe Regional Planning Agency.
-His article, “Judicial Review before Marbury,” chronicling understanding of the scope of constitutional judicial review before Marbury v.
-Madison. was cited in the Moore v.
-Harper (2023) majority opinion written by Chief Justice John Roberts.
+Treanor has been cited in Supreme Court opinions four times, with his first being in Lucas v.
+South Carolina Coastal Council (1992).
+He was later cited by Chief Justice William Rehnquist in his dissent in Tahoe-Sierra Preservation Council, Inc. v.
+Tahoe Regional Planning Agency (2002).
+Recently, Treanor's article, “Judicial Review before Marbury,” chronicling understanding of the scope of constitutional judicial review before Marbury v.
+Madison was cited in the Moore v.
+Harper (2023) majority opinion written by Chief Justice John Roberts and he was also cited in the Landor v.
+Louisiana Department of Corrections and Public Safety (2026) majority opinion by Justice Neil Gorsuch.

 Treanor has written in-depth about some of the most controversial and complex turn of the 20th century constitutional law issues.
 He examined Congress' authority to define and declare war under the War Powers Clause.
 He focused on the original understanding of the Founders on the takings clause of the United States Constitution, also known as eminent domain in the United States.
 He remains a prolific author of scholarly articles.

 On June 6, 2006, he debated prominent classical liberal/libertarian law professor and published author Richard Epstein on the topic "Did Progressives Rewrite the Constitution?"
+The two also debated again about the Takings Clause on September 22, 2009, on the topic "Does the Law of Regulatory Takings Impede Growth or Protect the Community?"

 Response to Ed Martin Letter

-On February 17, 2025, then Interim U.S. Attorney General for the District of Columbia Ed Martin wrote a letter to Treanor saying that he would not hire any Georgetown Law graduates if the school continued to “teach and utilize DEI.”
+On February 17, 2025, then Interim U.S. Attorney General for the District of Columbia Ed Martin wrote a letter to Treanor demanding that the school cease all efforts at diversity, equity and inclusion, asserting that he would not hire any Georgetown Law graduates if the school continued to “teach and utilize DEI.”

 In a letter dated March 6, 2025, Treanor responded, “Your letter informs me that your office will deny our students and graduates government employment opportunities until you, as Interim United States Attorney for the District of Columbia, approve of our curriculum.
 Given the First Amendment’s protection of a university’s freedom to determine its own curriculum and how to deliver it, the constitutional violation behind this threat is clear, as is the attack on the University’s mission as a Jesuit and Catholic institution….We look forward to your confirming that any Georgetown-affiliated candidates for employment with your office will receive full and fair consideration.”
 Treanor's response was widely reported on as a part of a series of attacks by the Trump administration on the First Amendment rights of civil institutions.